tdobbel/slim-swan_paper/README.md

 **Fig. 6** : Max differences in current velocities between SLIM and SLIM+SWAN

 Paragraph 2: Impact on transport
+1. Explanation of release regions of particles
-1. Differences in trajectories of 10s of km
+2. Differences in trajectories of 10s of km
-2. Particles tend to remain on the shelf when wave-current interactions taken into account
+3. Particles tend to remain on the shelf when wave-current interactions taken into account
-3. Importance of Stokes drift
+4. Importance of Stokes drift

 **Fig. 7**: Comparison of trajectories SLIM vs. SLIM+SWAN+Stokes